pburkholder/conjur_demo/README.md

 ## 4. sensu_master in EC2

-- We'll need a security group with correct ingress/egress
+- We'll need a security group with correct ingress/egress.
+The default security group for the default VPC seems to allow inter-node communication

-- I'm tempted to see if aws_launch_configuration will work to create an auto-scale group of one - since it supports a hash of options per http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/AutoScaling/LaunchConfigurationCollection.html, then: 'it should'
+- For node self-configuration, using a USER_DATA script which is in cookbooks/sensu_master/recipes/aws.rb.

-- Create data bag on chef server: knife data bag create sensu knife data bag from file sensu test/integration/data_bags/sensu/ssl.json
+- Create data bag on chef server so the server has SSL certificates:

+    knife data bag create sensu
+    knife data bag from file sensu test/integration/data_bags/sensu/ssl.json

+- Make attribute for `node[monitor][master_address]` which comes from, for now, an environment
+  - Ideally, the sensu_master would use `route53` to set its own DNS, but that requires `fog`, and hence `nokogiri`, and that's just too painful.
+So I've manually set the CNAME for sensu_master.cheffian.com
+  - To set the attribute for the sensu_master, I have stuck that in a 'conjur' chef_environment:

+    knife environment from file conjur.json

 - Now - I have cookbooks loaded, should be able to

     conjur env run -- chef-client -z sensu_master/recipes/aws.rb

+- That works as tagged "sensu_master/0.1.0"

+- To use, ssh as below then use FoxyProxy socks5 dynamic proxy through localhost:3128 to reach http://sensu_master.cheffian.com:3000.  user: admin, password: supersecret

+    ssh -D 3128 ubuntu@sensu_master.cheffian.com

+## 5 sensu_client in TK

+We'll start with test-kitchen-ec2 and crib off the 'conjur' cookbook for the .kitchen.yml